DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/allowReordering.md

 Allows row reordering using drag and drop gestures.

 ---
-This option allows users to reorder rows only in the UI.
-You should also handle drag and drop in code.
+This option limits row reordering to the UI and does not affect the data source.
+You should also handle the effects of the drag and drop to the data source in code.
 If users reorder rows inside a single component, implement the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler.

 For information on drag and drop between components, refer to the [group]({basewidgetpath}/Configuration/rowDragging/#group) topic.